scottslowe/learning-tools/README.md

 **vagrant-docker-yaml**: This folder is an extension of "vagrant-docker" in that it provides the ability to specify the list of Docker containers that Vagrant will create in a separate YAML file.

+**vagrant-openstack**: This folder contains a `Vagrantfile` and supporting files for using Vagrant with the OpenStack provider.
+This allows you to use Vagrant to provision and destroy an instance in an OpenStack cloud.

+**vagrant-openstack-multi**: This folder is similar to `vagrant-openstack`, but supports Vagrant operations on multiple instances.
+(PENDING)

 ## License

 This content is licensed under the MIT License.